 In the same way, a manufacturing partner can help guide companies past the hazards of supply chain disruptions.
 This partner may have access to resources, regions and industries that the company may not have on its own, but it gains access to them because of their relationship.
 A partner can also help cover a company's vulnerabilities by providing risk management and flexibility.

 However, a little over a third of survey participants say that they would rather skip a partnership altogether and bring their manufacturing in-house.
 This provides them with full control over operations and decision-making.

 Completely unplanned and unexpected events can come along and cause major disruptions.
 We shouldn't underestimate these, but we also shouldn't underestimate our ability to react to them.
 In our lifetime, a supply chain disruption at the magnitude of COVID-19 is unprecedented.
 Across the entire globe, factories were shut down, planes were grounded, and we still aren't sure when "normal" life will resume.
 The dedication, compassion, knowledge and effort that goes into recovering from a situation like this is phenomenal.

 You know, we talk a lot about the theoretical need for a strategic supply chain, but we're living the perfect case study.
 As life slowly begins to reflect the pre-pandemic world, let's make sure we don't just say, "Well, we got through it," sit back and wait for the next crisis.
-Let's use this unparalleled problem as an opportunity for unheard-of growth and build a business continuity plan.
+Let's use this unparalleled problem as an opportunity for unheard-of growth.
+Let's take these COVID-19 supply chain lessons and build a business continuity plan.